INRIA/scikit-learn-mooc/jupyter-book/appendix/glossary.md

 ### feature, variable, attribute, descriptor, covariate

-A quantity describing an observation (e.g. color, size, weight).
+A quantity describing a [sample](#sample-instance-observation) (e.g. color, size, weight).
 You can see a features as a quantity measured during the dataset collection.

-For example, in the Iris dataset, features might include petal length and petal width.
+For example, in the Iris dataset, there are four features: sepal length, sepal width, petal length and petal width.

 ### hyperparameters

 Aspects of model configuration that are not learnt from data.
+Examples of
+hyperparameters:
-For example when using a k-nearest neighbor approach, the number of neighbors to use is a hyperparameter.
+- for a k-nearest neighbor approach, the number of neighbors to use is a hyperparameter

-When trying to train a polynomial model (say of degree between 1 and 10 for example) to 1 dimensional data, the degree of the polynomial is a hyperparameter.
+- for a polynomial model (say of degree between 1 and 10 for example), the degree of the polynomial is a hyperparameter.

 Hyperparameters will impact the statistical and computational performance of a model.
 Indeed, hyperparameters of a model are usually inspected with regard to their impact on the model performance and tuned to maximize model performance (usually statistical performance).
 It is called hyperparameters tuning and involve grid-search and randomized-search involving model evaluation on some validation sets.

-### infer/inference
+### infer, inference

-This term might have different meaning in machine-learning and statistical inference.
+This term has a different meaning in machine-learning and statistical inference.

 In machine-learning and more generally in this MOOC, we refer to inference the